 An in case of emergency contact that you place on your smartphone that details emergency contacts along with basic medical, prescription drug and allergy information.

-Since then, through our blog, our book Connected and our revolutionary 2 Minute ICE Contact, we’ve become the foremost ICE educators in America.
+Since then, through our blog, our book At Your Fingertips and our revolutionary 2 Minute ICE Contact, we’ve become the foremost ICE educators in America.
 The moral of the story is that you never know what piece of information, no matter how small, might save the life of someone you love.

 Are you ready to armor-plate your family?
 Then take a moment to purchase a copy of the book.